catumin/gogios/README.md

 ## Build Instructions

-I'm working on moving package creation to an Open Build Service instance, so I can do it all at once and have a way easier time.
-I also like to think that I have gotten slightly less foolish over time as I progress through the development of this project.

-Because of this, I'm rebuilding this repo to be more OBS compliant and a bit more usable in general.

-### New Method of Building

 I use go modules to track project dependencies.
 They should all be included in the vendor/ folder, but if not you can use: